RamsinghLab/atacseeker_app/docker/README.md

-# Docker files for creating the ATACseq image #
+# Docker files for ATACseq image #

 Running the command: